St. Francis Dam: Construction and modification

 The process of surveying the area and determining the location for the St. Francis Dam began in December 1922.
 Clearing of the site and construction began without any of the usual fanfare for a municipal project of this nature.
 The Los Angeles Aqueduct had become the target of frequent sabotage by angry farmers and landowners in the Owens Valley and the city was eager to avoid any repeat of these expensive and time-consuming repairs.

 The St. Francis Dam, sometimes referred to as the San Francisquito Dam, was only the second concrete dam to be designed and built by the Bureau of Water Works and Supply.
 The first was the nearly dimensionally-identical Mulholland Dam, on which construction had begun one year earlier.
-The design of the St. Francis was in fact an adaptation of the Mulholland Dam, with modifications made so as to suit the site.
-Most of the design profiles and computation figures of stress factors for the St. Francis came from this adaptation of the plans and formulas which had been used in the constructing of the Mulholland Dam.
+The design of the St. Francis Dam was in fact an adaptation of the Mulholland Dam, with modifications made so as to suit the site.
+Most of the design profiles and computation figures of stress factors for the St. Francis Dam came from this adaptation of the plans and formulas which had been used in the constructing of the Mulholland Dam.
 This work was done by the engineering department within the Bureau of Water Works and Supply.

 In describing the shape and type of the St. Francis Dam, the word curved is used although, by today's standards, due to the amount of curve in its radius, the dam would be considered arched, therefore making it of the arch-gravity design.
 It was not so called because the science of arch-gravity dams was still in its infancy.
 Little was known in the engineering community about the arch effect, how it worked and how loads were transmitted, other than that it did help with stability and support.
 As such, the dam was designed without any of the additional benefits given by the arch action, which led to its profile being considered conservative, given its size.